NoBlackBoxes/OtherBlackBoxes/email/template.md

 You can use Markdown (MD) tags to make things **bold** or ***italic***.

+## You can probably also add headers/sub-headers

+Like the above.
+Note, lists don't work.

 Links should be clickable in plain text: https://www.noblackboxes.org

 ...but you can also use MD links like [this](https://www.noblackboxes.org).

 Sincerely,

 Adam and Elena

 ---